MicrosoftDocs/OfficeDocs-Enterprise/Enterprise/office-365-ip-web-service.md

 - **NoIPv6=<true | false>** - Set this to true to exclude IPv6 addresses from the output, for example, if you don't use IPv6 in your network.
 - **Instance=<Worldwide | China | Germany | USGovDoD | USGovGCCHigh>** - This required parameter specifies the instance to return the endpoints for.
 Valid instances are: Worldwide, China, Germany, USGovDoD, USGovGCCHigh.

-If you call the endpoints web method a large number of times from the same client IP address, you may receive HTTP Response Code 429 (Too Many Requests).
+If you call the endpoints web method a large number of times from the same client IP address, you may receive HTTP response code 429 (Too Many Requests).
 Most people will never see this.
-If you get this response code, you should wait 1 hour before calling the method again.
+If you get this response code, wait 1 hour before repeating your request.
 Plan to only call the endpoints web method when the version web method indicates there is a new version available.

 The result from the endpoints web method is an array of records with each record representing an endpoint set.
 The elements for each record are: